 To eat is to embed a territory

-If you decide to live fully this fantastic place you will discover that the Sardinians are an open and hospitable people, eager to tell you the myths and legends of their territory, to make you listen to the folk songs handed down from generation to generation and make you taste their most delicious food: from Culurgiones (ravioli stuffed with potatoes, mint and pecorino cheese), to lamb cooked in a thousand different ways, to snails (very folkloristic is the festival "Ciogghitta d'oro" otherwise known as "of the snail suckers"), to pasta with sea urchins, to bottarga (do not miss the Festival of Bottarga di Cabras) end the yummy seadas (traditional fried sweets stuffed with cheese).
+If you decide to experience this fantastic place fully, you will discover that Sardinians are an open and hospitable people.
+They are eager to recount their land's myths and legends and make known the popular songs handed down from generation to generation.
+But above all, they love to let you taste their most delicious food: from culurgiones (ravioli stuffed with potatoes, mint and pecorino cheese), to lamb cooked in a thousand different ways to snails (the 'Ciogghitta d'oro' festival, otherwise known as 'dei succhiatori di lumache' (of the snail suckers), is very folkloristic).
+Then there is pasta with sea urchins, botargo (don't miss the Bottarga di Cabras festival), and finally, the inevitable seadas (traditional fried sweets filled with cheese).

 Marvelling at everything is the first step of reason towards discovery

-What better way to fully experience this fabulous Italian island if not by participating in the many events that fill the nights and days of this land so full of charm and tradition?
+What better way to experience this fabulous Italian island than by participating in the numerous events that fill the nights and days of this land so rich in charm and tradition?

-Your plan will be full of unmissable appointments for your summer in Sardinia.
-Let's discover together some of those you cannot give up!
+Your diary will be full of unmissable events for your summer holidays in Sardinia: let's discover together some of those you really can't miss!

-A festival deeply linked to the Sardinian tradition is the S'Ardia of Sedilo in the province of Oristano: it is a historical re-enactment of the famous battle of Ponte Milvio in which the Roman emperor Constantine got the better of the usurper Maxentius.
-It is a crazy gallop on horseback along the village's streets to reach the top of the hill at the sanctuary of St. Constantine.
-According to the legend, the priest Giammaria Ledda, a prisoner of the Moors, had a vision: a Roman warrior promised him freedom if he built a sanctuary dedicated to St. Constantine.
-The priest accepted, and a few days later miraculously obtained freedom and also 20 gold coins to build the church.
+A festival deeply rooted in Sardinian tradition is the S'Ardia of Sedilo in the province of Oristano.
+It is a historical re-enactment of the famous battle of Ponte Milvio in which the Roman emperor Constantine got the better of the usurper Maxentius.
+You will witness a mad gallop on horseback through the village's streets to the top of the hill at the sanctuary of Saint Constantine.
+Legend has it that the priest Giammaria Ledda, a prisoner of the Moors, had a vision in which a Roman warrior promised him freedom if he had a sanctuary built dedicated to St Constantine.
+The priest accepted and, a few days later, miraculously obtained freedom and 20 gold coins to construct the building.

-Still, on the subject of historical re-enactments, another very suggestive event is the Corsa degli Scalzi (Race of the Barefootmen) in Cabras.
+Still, on the subject of historical re-enactments, another very evocative event is the Corsa degli Scalzi that takes place in Cabras.
 The festival reproduces an event that happened during a Saracen invasion.
-While the local men were fighting the invaders, the village women ran barefoot and carried the statue of the patron saint San Salvatore di Sinis to safety in a nearby village.
-Today a group of young people re-enacts the event by running barefoot and dressed in a white tunic along the dirt paths around the town.
-At the same time, the women parade in typical traditional clothes and playing the accordions and "launeddas".
+While the local men fought the invaders, the village women carried the statue of the patron saint San Salvatore di Sinis to safety in bare feet in a nearby village.
+Today, a group of young people relive the event by running barefoot in a white tunic along the dirt paths around the hamlet.
+At the same time, women parade in traditional dress, playing the accordions and 'launeddas'.

-About music, this year, we recommend you keep an eye on the calendar of events of the festival Musica sulle Bocche 2021, a travelling jazz festival that throughout August will offer high-level musical appointments in beautiful locations scattered in different places of Sardinia.
+To stay on the theme of music you should keep an eye on the calendar of events of the Musica sulle Bocche Festival.
+It is an itinerant jazz festival that will offer musical events in beautiful locations in different parts of Sardinia throughout August.

-But the events in which you can participate during this summer in Sardinia do not end here: if you are in the Sassari area, you can join in Cavart - Extrazioni Culturali, the Onion Festival and the Artichoke Festival, the Ittiri Folk Festival and the Weekend of Tastes; in the area of Gallura, in addition to the famous event Primavera in Gallura, you can attend the Festival of the Mountain.
+But the events you can attend this summer in Sardinia do not end there.
+In the Sassari area, Cavart - Extrazioni Culturali, the Onion Festival and the Artichoke Festival, the Ittiri Folk Festa and the Weekend dei Gusti will take place.
+In Gallura, in addition to the famous Primavera in Gallura event, you can attend the Festa della Montagna.